-- No significant differences were detected in 2015 for either N or P. - For the strip till plots in 2016, levels of N did not differ between cover and no cover, but there was greater P in the cover crop plots (14-way mix) than with no cover.
+- No significant differences were detected in 2015 for either N or P. - For 2016, N was greater at the neighbor than both the cover er and no cover no-till plots while P was greater in the cover and no cover plots than at the neighbor. - These differences may be related to differences in fertilizer application and timing.